next-multilingual/next-multilingual/README.md

 ### Dynamic Routes

 [Dynamic routes](https://nextjs.org/docs/routing/dynamic-routes) are very common and supported out of the box by Next.js.
-When using multilingual URLs, supporting dynamic routes only requires using the `hydrateUrlQuery` function available from the `next-multilingual` module.
-This function does simply re-injects back the value of the parameters into the localized URLs.
-It should mostly be used in a language picker, as in this example:
+When using multilingual URLs, supporting dynamic routes only requires using the `asPath` property available from Nextj.js' `useRouter()` hook.
+Here is an example of how it can be used in a language picker:

 ```tsx
 import {